Jellyfish4654/Jellyfish4654.github.io/docs/docs/java/methods-part1.md

 # Methods Part I

 A method is a block of code that runs when it is called to perform a function.
 People familiar with other languages may recognize similarities to functions, however, methods in programming are more object-oriented.
-The Math class has many methods built into Java that allows you to perform mathematical functions.

 ::: tip Note:
 I've listed some useful built-in Java methods.